Organic Living in Jakarta, Indonesia

 Organic usually refers to all "naturally produced" foods or the product of organic farming.
 Organic food differs from conventionally produced food in the way it is grown, handled, and processed.

 Organic usually refers to the raising of farm produce (fruits, vegetables, meats, dairy products) without the use of chemical or other synthetic herbicides, pesticides, fertilizers, (synthetic or sewer-sludge); livestock raised with the use of growth hormones, or antibiotics; food processed without ionizing radiation or food additives; nor can genetically modified seed be utilized.

 In fact, organic farming is a more traditional form of agriculture.
 Before the end of World War II, farmers did not use synthetic fertilizers and pesticides made from petroleum products.
-In fact many technologies developed during the war were found later to have positive effects on agricultural production and thus were introduced beginning in the 1950s to farmers around the world.
+Many technologies developed during the war were found later to have positive effects on agricultural production and thus were introduced beginning in the 1950s to farmers around the world.
 Fantastic crop yields and great looking produce was achieved through use of the chemicals; but little did people realize the resulting detrimental effects on the health of consumers.